simonwmeng/grace-gathering-cadres/README.md

 The generator may not always be able to avoid generating forbidden groups depending on what preferred and forbidden groups you specify.

-To generate cadres, activate the enviroment (e.g., `conda activate gg-cadres`) and run the following:
+To generate cadres, activate the enviroment (e.g., `conda activate gg-cadres` or `source .venv/bin/activate`) and run the following:

 ```bash
 gg-cadres -i <specification.yaml> [-o <output.yaml>] [-s <seed>]